|

 razoo, nothing.
 These Bastards have tried to wipe Zack and myself

 out of the history (no hope).
-Where's our "Dough Ray Me"
+Where's our "Dough Ray Me" We have as Artist and Musicians a big problem in

 this country trying to protect our copyright.
 Governments need to